 Step 1: With the exception of the citric acid, mix the dry ingredients in a large mixing bowl.

-Step 2: Pour all of the liquid ingredients in a jar with a top.
+Step 2: Pour all of the liquid ingredients into a jar with a top.
 Close the jar and shake it vigorously.

 Step 3: Pour the liquid mixture into the bowl of dry ingredients, and use your hands to combine and meld together.
 At this point, add the citric acid.
 You'll probably notice a slight fizzing reaction because of the citric acid.
 No need to panic, as this is normal.

 The mixture should be a bit crumbly (similar to the consistency of wet beach sand).
 Whatever you do, don't add water at this stage, or the bath bomb will fizz prematurely and be ruined.

 Step 4: Mash the mixture into your chosen molds very tightly.
 You can overfill the molds slightly and use a spoon or glass to press the mixture in as tightly as possible.
 Immediately loosen the bombs from their molds onto wax paper and let them dry overnight.